judah/ghc-xcode/README.md

 necessary object files will be compiled and linked together with the rest of the XCode project.

-This package has only been tested with XCode-4.1.
-It also currently requires ghc-7.2 or later.
+This package has been tested with XCode-4.1.
+It also currently requires ghc-7.4 or later.

 ## Installation